jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02b.md

 But this only happens when there is overemployment. <!--  to suppose that this is invariably the case would be absurd. --> <!-- For more labour than is at present employed is usually available at  --> The existing money-wage usually has unemployed people even during inflation.
 This causes real wages to fall.
 This means that the real prices of things is not an accurate indication of the marginal disutility of labour [workers refusing to work].
 The second postulate does not hold good*.

-> *Superphysics Note: This happens in a recession.
-But both the inflation and unemployment is not the fault of the workers, but of the investment function.
+{{< n n="*This happens in a recession.
+But both the inflation and unemployment is not the fault of the workers, but of the investment function." >}}